geudde/attic-chest/pages/13.reference/01.porden/docs.md

 For mighty Kapnos, a gigantic guard,

-Waving his " arms of mist," his progress barr'd ;
+Waving his " arms of mist," his progress barr'd;

 And leagued with hot Scirocco's baleful breath,